buunguyen/koa-req-validator/README.md

   }
 )

-// With nested object
-router.post('/users', validate({
+// To validate properties of an object router.post('/users', validate({
-    'bio.name': ['require', 'Name is required'],
+    'user.name': ['require', 'Name is required'],
-    'bio.age': ['require', 'isInt', 'Age must be a number'] }), function *(next) {
+    'user.address.state': ['require', 'State is required'] }), function *(next) {
     ...
   }